kwannoel/uKanren/README.md

 #### Check during compile time

 Pending investigation, maybe we could introduce a typelevel parameter for variables, to include `Nat` in their parameters.

+## Other things todo

+nix microKanren?

+microKanren on Haskell's typelevel